eZanmoto/Pygme/docs/style.md

 + Tabs are 4 whitespace characters.
 + There should be 2 blank lines between top-level functions and classes, and 1 between methods in classes.
-+ When a list (parameter list or regular list) is placing one element per line, the first element should be on the line following the opening delimiter and indented by one tab.
++ When a list (parameter list or regular list) is laid out with one element per line, the first element should be on the line following the opening delimiter and indented by one tab.
 This allows for easier folding in vi than would be possible for lists where the elements are aligned with the opening delimiter.

 ### Comments and Docstrings